Input Reduction Enhanced LLM-based Program Repair: Motivating Example

 \section{Motivating Example}

 A single extensive test input can overwhelm an LLM with tokens and conceal the actual defect, which may be located deep within the prompt.
-This ``lost‑in‑the‑middle'' effect lowers the attention paid to the critical lines and prevents the model from producing an accurate patch.
-For example, Problem C of AtCoder Beginner Contest 376\footnote{\url{https://atcoder.jp/contests/abc376/tasks/abc376_c}} makes the issue concrete.
+This ``lost-in-the-middle'' effect lowers the attention paid to the critical lines and prevents the model from producing an accurate patch.
+For example, Problem C of AtCoder Beginner Contest 376 makes the issue concrete.
 The task receives two sorted sequences, $A$ and $B$, and must print the maximum element of $A$ that is not matched by any element of $B$, or $-1$ when more than one element remains unmatched.
 Figure~\ref{fig:example} sketches the whole scenario.

-Listing~\ref{lst:wa} displays the key part of a wrong‑answer submission (No. 65060141).
-This submission walks the two sequences from the back, increments \texttt{cnt}, and records \texttt{mx} whenever $a[l]$ is larger than $b[r]$.
-If $|A|>|B|$, the while‑loop exits before the tail of $A$ is checked, so some mismatches slip through.
+The failed submission walks the two sequences from the back, increments \texttt{cnt}, and records \texttt{mx} whenever $a[l]$ is larger than $b[r]$.
+If $|A|>|B|$, the while-loop exits before the tail of $A$ is checked, so some mismatches slip through.

 The online judge provides a failure-inducing input that exceeds 3 MB.
-When Qwen2.5‑Coder‑7B‑Instruct is prompted with the task statement, the buggy code, and this complete file, it adds only a superficial guard and still ignores the trailing elements, so the program continues to fail.
+When Qwen2.5-Coder-7B-Instruct is prompted with the task statement, the buggy code, and this complete file, it adds only a superficial guard and still ignores the trailing elements, so the program continues to fail.
 The tokens that expose the oversight sit near the midpoint of the 3 MB prompt, far from either end, where the model focuses most of its capacity.

 As shown in Figure~\ref{fig:example}, \tool addresses this by inserting an automatic reduction stage before repair.
-It prompts Qwen‑Plus once to write a task‑specific Python script that leverages the classical \textit{ddmin} algorithm~\cite{DD} and needs no extra manual effort.
+It prompts Qwen2.5-Plus once to write a task-specific Python script that leverages the classical \textit{ddmin} algorithm~\cite{DD} and needs no extra manual effort.
 Running the LLM-generated reducer reduces the 3 MB test to a three-line counterexample that still forces the buggy and reference programs to diverge.

 With this compact input, the same repair model introduces a second loop that scans the remaining part of $A$ and updates \texttt{cnt} and \texttt{mx}.
 The patched program then passes every official test.